osmanbeyoglulab/CITRUS/README.md

 python test_run.py > run.log
 ```

 Data is splited into two parts.
 Model is trained on training set.
 The performance is evaluated on testing set by checking the correlation between overserved gene expression and predicted gene expression.
-The results and training process outputs are shown in the run.log file.
+You an check the results and training process outputs in the run.log file.